nftchance/nft-nondilutive/README.md

 ## Foreword

 This token was created to serve as a proof for a conversational point.
 Doodles is dropping Space Doodles with the marketing that they are non-dilutive.
-This is nothing more than quite flismy marketing built on half-accuracies.
+This is nothing more than quite flimsy marketing built on half-accuracies.

 ![The Space Doodles drop](https://pbs.twimg.com/media/FIln4NFWQAYqyWi?format=jpg&name=4096x4096)

 Unfortunately, holders will funnel into this and the market will soon experience a cycle where buyers are constantly buying wrapped tokens thinking they're non-dilutive.
 Meanwhile, the markets will continue to go down and people will wonder why...
 This is why.

 The blind leading the blind.
 This repository proposes a different solution.
 Doodles is an NFT that simply points to off-chain metadata.
 So, this repository follows in that model to maintain the highest of conversational relevance.

 What I am proposing is Mimetic Metadata: